Back to notes

 Summary

-In this ai agent tutorial, you built a minimal real agent runtime, ran a complete command-driven flow, handled common failure modes, and finished with a production checklist you can apply immediately.
+In this beginner AI agent tutorial, you built a minimal real agent runtime, ran a complete command-driven flow, handled common failure modes, and finished with a production checklist you can apply immediately.
+That is the shortest honest answer to how to build an AI agent that actually ships: start small, make the loop visible, and harden only after the first bounded run works.